Bryan De La Cruz Player Props: Marlins vs. Guardians

 - De La Cruz is hitting .288 with a double, a home run and four walks.

+- Among the qualified hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 98th, and he is 129th in the league in slugging.

-- De La Cruz is batting .250 during his last outings and is on a seven-game hitting streak.
+- De La Cruz will look to extend his seven-game hitting streak.
+He's batting .250 over the course of his last outings.

-- De La Cruz has driven in a run in three games this season (17.6%), including two games with multiple runs batted in.
+- De La Cruz has driven in a run in three games this year (17.6%), including two games with multiple runs batted in.

-- He has scored in five games this season (29.4%), but has had no multi-run games.
+- He has scored in five games this year (29.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.